Posted on 6/7/2019 in Accessibility

 - 7.6 million have hearing impairment and may rely on captioning to perceive information

 - There are nearly 70 automatically detectable issues on each page of the web

 - Color contrast issues are the most common

 - 28% of all images are missing their `alt` attribute (likely making them inaccessible to assistive technologies)

 - 15% of ‘alt’ attribute values are not descriptive enough (i.e. – “graphic” or “image”)

 - 81% of buttons on the web have no useful text for their accessible name

 For perspective, below is a short video of user experiences from 3 students, detailing the barriers encountered while using various websites.

-Thursday, May 18th 2017, marked the sixth Global Accessibility Awareness Day (GAAD).
+Thursday, May 21st, 2020, will mark the eighth Global Accessibility Awareness Day (GAAD).
 The goal of GAAD is awareness, to get people talking, thinking, and learning about Accessibility.
 Set aside a portion of any day and see for yourself how some people use the web day in and day out.